Crandall Canyon Mine

 Bituminous coal mine in Emery County, Utah, U.S.

 The Crandall Canyon Mine, formerly Genwal Mine, was a bituminous underground coal mine in northwestern Emery County, Utah, United States.
 The mine made headline news when six miners were trapped by a collapse in August 2007.
 Ten days later, three rescue workers were killed by a subsequent collapse.
 The six miners were later declared dead and their bodies were never recovered.

 Location and geography

-The Crandall Canyon Mine is located at (39.460000°, -111.167639°) with its entrance at an elevation of 7,835 ft.
+The Crandall Canyon Mine is located at (39.460000°, -111.167639°) with its entrance at an elevation of 7835 ft.

 The mine is located in Emery County, Utah, in the Wasatch plateau coal field.
-The mine is located about 140 mi south of Salt Lake City, 34 mi southeast of Fairview, and about 15 mi west north-west of Huntington.
+The mine is located about 140 mi south of Salt Lake City, 34 mi southeast of Fairview, and about 15 mi west-northwest of Huntington.
 The mine is located in Crandall Canyon about 1.25 mi west of its junction with the main highway road, State Route 31, which runs through Huntington Canyon.

 The Manti-La Sal National Forest surrounds the mine.
-The mine conducts surface operations on 10 acres (40,000 m^{2}) of disturbed land within the forest.
+The mine conducts surface operations on 10 acre of disturbed land within the forest.
 The permit area for the mine covers an area of more than 5000 acre utilizing fee land, federal, and state leases.

-The topography in the vicinity of the mine is generally mountainous with peaks reaching above 10,000 ft within a 3 mi radius from the mine's entrance.
-An unnamed peak 3 mi west at the head of both Crandall Canyon and Blind Canyon is at elevation 10,743 ft.
+The topography in the vicinity of the mine is generally mountainous with peaks reaching above 10000 ft within a 3 mi radius from the mine's entrance.
+An unnamed peak three miles west at the head of both Crandall Canyon and Blind Canyon is at elevation 10743 ft.
 Mill Fork Peak, located about 1.2 mi south of the mine's entrance, is at elevation 9885 ft.
 A ridge line 0.5 mi north of the mine entrance reaches elevations above 9200 ft.
-That is an offset of about 1,400 vertical feet (427m) above the mine's entrance in the canyon below.
+That is an offset of about 1,400 vertical feet (427 m) above the mine's entrance in the canyon below.